carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 >>{: .bash}
 >>
 > {: .solution}
-> Then discuss with your team which of the parameters in the table do you find useful.
+> Then open the table in a spreadsheet and discuss with your team which of the parameters in the table do you find useful.
 {: .challenge}

 {: .bash}